vandrada/buddy/README.md

 Getting `/inventory?department=Produce&unit=lb` will list all products in the Produce inventory that are sold by the pound

+### Docker
+There's also an included Dockerfile if you don't want to mess with virtualenvs.

+To use it, you can run `build-docker.sh`.
+The script runs the docker on the host network to simplify it.

 ## UI
 The UI is build using React and Typescript.
+Run the following commands in the `ui` directory.

 To install the dependencies, run

 ```
-$ cd ui
 $ yarn install
 ```